-Fort Lincoln (1849-1852) – Located on the west bank of Seco Creek about a mile north of present-day D’Hanis, the fort was established after the Mexican-American War in July 1849.
-Named for Captain George Lincoln, who was killed in the Battle of Buena Vista, the post was one of eight that formed the first line of permanent federal frontier defense.
+The fort was established after the Mexican-American War in July 1849 and named for Captain George Lincoln, who was killed in the Battle of Buena Vista.
+The post was one of eight that formed the first line of permanent federal frontier defense.
 Constructed on high ground that provided a strategic view of the area, Major James Longstreet, commanding the infantry troops who were tasked with repelling and tracking down Indian raiders and protecting the Woll Road from San Antonio to Fort Duncan.
-The structures were primarily built of local gray limestone and by 1851 included barracks, officers’ quarters, a commissary, storehouse, and a hospital.
+The structures were primarily built of local gray limestone and by 1851 it included barracks, officers’ quarters, a commissary, storehouse, and a hospital.